takluyver/jupyter_kernel_mgmt/docs/kernel_finder.rst

 Kernel Finder
 ================

-A primary purpose of the Jupyter Kernel management package is to provide a means of discovering kernels that are available for use.
+The ``jupyter_kernel_mgmt`` package provides a means of discovering kernel types that are available for use.
 This is accomplished using the :class:`KernelFinder <jupyter_kernel_mgmt.discovery.KernelFinder>` class.

-:class:`KernelFinder <jupyter_kernel_mgmt.discovery.KernelFinder>` instances are created in one of two ways.
+:class:`KernelFinder <jupyter_kernel_mgmt.discovery.KernelFinder>` instances are
+created in one of two ways.

 1. The most common way is to call KernelFinder's class method :meth:`.KernelFinder.from_entrypoints()`.
    This loads all registered kernel providers.

-2. You can also provide a list of :class:`KernelProvider <jupyter_kernel_mgmt.discovery.KernelProviderBase>` instances via KernelFinder's initializer: :meth:`KernelFinder(providers) <jupyter_kernel_mgmt.discovery.KernelFinder>`.
+2. You can also provide a list of :doc:`kernel provider <kernel_providers>` instances to KernelFinder's constructor.
    This loads only those instances provided.

 Once an instance of :class:`KernelFinder <jupyter_kernel_mgmt.discovery.KernelFinder>` has been created, kernels can be discovered and launched via KernelFinder's